coding-to-music/coding-to-music.github.io/docs/source/guides/localization.rst

           with same ``conf.py`` and ``.rst`` files,
           but each project must specify the language to build for those docs.

-.. note:: You can read :doc:`guides/manage-translations` to understand the whole process for a documentation with multiples languages in the same repository and how to keep the translations updated on time.
+.. note:: You can read :doc:`manage-translations` to understand the whole process for a documentation with multiples languages in the same repository and how to keep the translations updated on time.

 Last change: |today|